siddarth-c/FedGMA/README.md

 ![FL](FL.png)

 <br> FedAvg, or Federated Average, is one of such algorithms introduced by Google in 2017.
 It is the first ever FL algorithm, and serves as a baseline now for the new methods to beat.
 For more info on FedAvg, refer to [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/pdf/1602.05629.pdf). <br>
 FedGMA is an FL algorithm devised by the people at MILA.
 It uses an AND-Masked gradient update along with parameter averaging to ensure update steps in the direction of the optimal minima across clients.
 This ensures that the direction of gradient descent is similar to the majority of the participating clients.
+Find my implementation [here])https://github.com/siddarth-c/FedGMA/blob/main/FedGMA.py)

 ## Dataset
 The authors of the paper use the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset to test their proposed work.
 It contains 60,000 training images and 10,000 testing images.
 The numbers are color coded with a self-induced noise.
 In the training set, the numbers below 5 are coloured with red, and the rest with green.
 This is inverted for the test set inorder to assess the generalization of the model.
 For more info, refer to the FedGMA paper and section 5.2 in the paper [Invariant Risk Minimization